Railless: History

 Railless now promoted their system to anyone who would listen, which paid off when the Corporations of Leeds and Bradford both placed orders for a system.
 The towns worked together to ensure that both systems would open on the same day, and formal ceremonies to celebrate the inaugurations were held on 20 June 1911, with public services on Britain's first trolleybus routes beginning on 24 June.
 The route in Bradford was about 1 mi long, with a tram stop at both ends.
 The Leeds system ran alongside the trams from the city centre, and then diverged into the countryside to reach its destination.
 Chassis for the vehicles were made by Alldays & Onions Pneumatic Engineering Co Ltd of Birmingham.
 These were fitted with two 20 hp motors by Siemens, again one for each back wheel, with a complex chain drive to link them together, and bodywork by Hurst Nelson of Motherwell.
 Leeds bought four vehicles, with front entrances and 28 seats, while Bradford bought two, with the same number of seats but rear entrances.
 The cost of obtaining or supporting Parliamentary Bills was too large for the company's finances, and so a new company, RET Construction Co Ltd was formed.
 With additional financial backing, they took over Railless Electric Traction.
-The company found a Chief Engineer in Edward May Munro, previously the managing director of the Bristol-based company Munro & Rogers Ltd. He had designed the trolley arms and bases for Railless, and also held the patents for them.
-He was assisted by Mr A S Crosley.

 One issue with the vehicles for Leeds and Bradford was that they were too heavy and exceeded the allowed weights for road vehicles.
 RET therefore asked David Brown & Sons to construct lighter chassis.
 They continued to use Milnes Voss and Siemens for the bodywork and electrical equipment.
 They were supplying all of the equipment necessary to build a system as well as the vehicles, and bought a factory in Hunslet, Leeds, to aid this.
 Charles H. Roe was the Chief Draughtsman, and following the demise of Milnes Voss in late 1913, designed bodies with metal frames and aluminium panels.
 The factory was next to that of Lockwood & Clarkson, who constructed the bodywork from Roe's drawings.
 From October 1913, traction equipment was obtained from Dick, Kerr & Co of Preston, and in 1914, the cumbersome chain drives were redesigned with a single reduction gear.
 During this period, RET supplied two trolleybuses to Dundee, six to Rotherham, four to Ramsbottom, one to Mar del Plata in Buenos Aires, six to Boksburg, South Africa, and six to Shanghai, China.
 A further vehicle for Shanghai, supplied in September 1914, was the first fitted with the new worm drive, and in 1915 they supplied ten trolleybuses to Bloemfontein, together with five unpowered trailer cars, and two more to Ramsbottom.